-The best things to do in Avignon
+The best things to do in Avignon, France

 Dance ‘Sur le Pont d’Avignon’

 Avignon’s most famous landmark is a bridge that doesn’t actually go anywhere, and it’s all thanks to an old song.
-The Pont St-Bénezet – to give it its proper name – only goes halfway across the river now.
+The Pont d’Avignon – or the Pont St-Bénezet to give it its proper name – only goes halfway across the river.
 But the original 11th-century wooden version connected Avignon with nearby Villeneuve-lès-Avignon.

 It’s a French kids’ classic with a catchy tune you’ll have stuck in your head for days.
-If you want to dance on the bridge yourself, entry costs €5, or you can get great views of it from the waterfront path over the river or from the Jardin du Rocher des Doms.
+If you want to dance on the bridge yourself, entry costs €5, or you can get great views of it from the waterfront path over the river or the hilltop Jardin du Rocher des Doms.

 Visit the Palais des Papes

-For a small city, Avignon is home to a whopping great palace, and it’s courtesy of the 14th century Popes.
-In 1309 Pope Clement V fled corruption in Rome and set up a new base in Avignon, where the Papacy stayed for the next 68 years.
+For a small city, Avignon is home to a seriously impressive palace, and it’s courtesy of the 14th-century Popes.
+In 1309, Pope Clement V fled corruption in Rome and set up a new base in Avignon, where the Papacy stayed for the next 68 years.

 Wine and dine Provençal style